Start Blog, Make Money!

 Any blog editors have a feature to schedule post your content, so if you have a plan to go away from it for a while, you can do a bunch of posts in advance and set them to release at intervals.

 Every year millions of people try to start affiliate marketing globally, and they quit without making a penny.
 Because they try to skip the most important part - building a trust relationship with your audience.
 Not only should you learn authoring technique and market research technique, you need to value your social engagement in the most truthful way.

-Get it started from here and learn everything about internet marketing, while you continue to love what you do; writing!
+Get it started now and learn everything about internet marketing, while you continue to love what you do; writing!

 I had a hectic month with my other consultation work but that doesn't mean I neglected my affiliate marketing job.
 Got $1,500 at the last minute which made the total income of over $6k!
 I'm happy with that!